grandma-collaboration/grandma-cookbook/doc2/Assessment_11.md

 8. What is the role of a follow-up advocate?
 What about a weekly coordinator?

-9. What should you do if images have been uploaded to the skyportal and you are the on-duty FA?
+9. What should you do if images have been uploaded to OwnCloud and you are the on-duty FA?

 10. Explain the importance of including upper limits in a GCN Circular.